 Cash on Cash Return = ($4,800 / $50,500) x 100% = 0.095 = 9.5%

-Ideal Rate of Return on a Rental Property
+Ideal Return on Investment for a Rental Property

-The “ideal” rate of return depends on the size of the property, the location of the property, the associated risk, and so on.
+The “ideal” return on investment depends on the size of the property, the location of the property, the associated risk, and so on.
 In general, a good number is 10% or more, but anything between 5% to 10% is also acceptable.
 This is because, ultimately, the “best” return on a rental property depends on you.
-If you’re willing to take more risks, you can anticipate a higher rate of return.
+If you’re willing to take more risks, you can anticipate a higher return on investment.
 Conversely, cautious investors can settle for lower ROIs for the sake of certainty.

-It can be valuable for real estate investors such as yourself to learn how to calculate the rate of return on a particular rental property.
-Whether you pay in cash or by monthly mortgage payments, you can determine the rate of return by following the two formulas discussed in this article.
+It can be valuable for real estate investors such as yourself to learn how to calculate the return on investment (ROI) on a particular rental property.
+Whether you pay in cash or by monthly mortgage payments, you can determine the ROI by following the two formulas discussed in this article.